 ADT offers three main alert systems depending on your needs: in-home only with or without a landline, and a portable mobile device you can take with you on-the-go (great for active seniors).
 You can learn more about each system and package below.
 We’ll start with the at-home plans first, and then move on to the mobile alert system with GPS tracking.

-Who It’s Best For: ADT’s In-Home Landline is best suited for seniors who mostly stay around the house and have a phone line.
+Who It’s Best For: ADT’s in-home system with a landline connection is best suited for seniors who mostly stay around the house and have a phone line.

 Did You Know: All of the emergency alert buttons from ADT Health are 100% waterproof.
 This gives you the freedom to wear help buttons and pendants in the bathtub or shower.

-Who It’s Best For: Medical Alert Plus is best for seniors who enjoy being outside, gardening, and would like the flexibility of wireless monitoring.
+Who It’s Best For: Medical Alert Plus is best for seniors who enjoy gardening or spending time in their backyards and would like the flexibility of wireless monitoring.
 It also accommodates those who have a larger home and need more than a 300-foot range.

-The On-The-Go system is ADT Health’s most expensive plan at $39.99 per month.
-It comes with a mobile base unit, as well as a wearable pendant or bracelet.
-This system uses GPS location tracking so you feel safe when away from home.
-Keep in mind that when using the wearable help button, you must stay within 100 feet of the small response device to remain covered.
-We didn’t find anything truly exceptional about this system, but for just under $40 per month, it’s not a bad deal.
-With that said, some brands like Bay Alarm Medical offer mobile coverage for much cheaper.
+At $39.99, the On-The-Go system is ADT Health’s most expensive plan.
+It comes with a charging station as well as a wearable pendant or bracelet.
+This system uses GPS location tracking, so you will feel safe when away from home.
+Keep in mind that when using the wearable help button, you must stay within 100 feet of the mobile device to remain covered.
+We didn’t find anything truly exceptional about this system, but it is a solid, basic system from a name that you can trust.
+With that said, some brands, like Bay Alarm Medical, offer similar coverage at a cheaper price.

 Who It’s Best For: Active seniors who frequently leave home and could benefit from GPS tracking in the event of an emergency.

-ADT Health is currently offering free next day shipping, month-to-month agreements, and a price-lock guarantee with their Foreverate.
+ADT Health is currently offering a $5 discount on fall detection.
 Plus, if you purchase an ADT Health medical alert system before 2 pm on any given day, you’ll enjoy free one-day shipping.
 We appreciate the speedy shipping; it’s the pits having to wait around for something you’ve already paid for.